-- 2.1 Ecological boundaries (such as the boundaries of ecosystems, landforms and vegetation cover) are hardly ever precise.
+2.1 Ecological boundaries (such as the boundaries of ecosystems, landforms and vegetation cover) are hardly ever precise.
 Although they may be drawn as lines on a map, in practice they are transition zones that extend over varying distances.
 Ecological boundaries often differ substantially depending on whether terrestrial ecological characteristics or aquatic ecological characteristics are used as a basis for defining them.
-In other words, if aquatic ecological features were used to define bioregions in South Africa, this would result in a dramatically different set of bioregional boundaries than if terrestrial ecological features were used.
+In other words, if aquatic ecological features (such as catchments or sub-catchments) were used to define bioregions in South Africa, this would result in a very different set of bioregional boundaries than if terrestrial ecological features (such as vegetation groups, vegetation types or land types) were used.
 Similarly, boundaries based on human culture and history are seldom precise.
-This means that there is no precise way to determine bioregional boundaries. - 2.2 The key criterion that should guide the delineation of bioregional boundaries is the functionality of bioregional plans - the boundaries should be delineated in a way that makes the plans useful and effective.
+This means that there is no precise way to determine bioregional boundaries, and no single set of correct bioregional boundaries.

+2.2 The key criterion that should guide the delineation of bioregional boundaries is the functionality of bioregional plans - the boundaries should be delineated in a way that makes the plans useful and effective.
 The main function of bioregional plans is to guide decision-making and management by a range of people and agencies.
-Hence, it is important that they follow sensible boundaries from the point of view of implementing land and resource management. - 2.3 For this reason it makes sense for bioregional boundaries to align with administrative boundaries, such as municipal boundaries.
+Hence, it is important that they follow sensible boundaries from the point of view of implementing land and resource management.

+2.3 For this reason it makes sense for bioregional boundaries to align with administrative boundaries, such as municipal boundaries.
 Biophysical features or characteristics (such as vegetation groups or sub-catchments) should be used as a starting point for delimiting bioregions, which must then be matched to the nearest local or district municipal boundaries.
-In other words, bioregions must be configured as: district municipalities, 2 metropolitan municipalities, 3 local municipalities, 4 or groups of local municipalities or two provinces, although there may be cases in which such a delineation makes sense from an ecological point of view.
-From an
+In other words, bioregions must be configured as: district municipalities, 13 metropolitan municipalities, 14 local municipalities, 15 or groups of local municipalities.
+In general, a bioregion should not straddle two district

-2 That is a category B municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Local Government: Municipal Structures Act 117 of 1998 ("the Municipal Structures Act").
-3 That is a category A municipality of defined in casting 155 of the Constitution and in terms of the Constitution and the terms of the terms of the Constitution and the terms of terms of the terms of terms administrative perspective a bioregion should preferable be declared for a metropolitan municipality or a district municipality.
+13 That is a category B municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Local Government: Municipal Structures Act 117 of 1998 ("the Municipal Structures Act").

-3 That is a category A municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Municipal Structures Act.
+14 That is a category A municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Municipal Structures Act.

-4 That is a category C municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Municipal Structures Act.
+15 That is a category C municipality as defined in section 155 of the Constitution and in terms of Chapter 1 of the Municipal Structures Act.